-Peggy Frith MD FRCP, New College Dean of Degrees Over the past several summers, I have been pleased to act in loco Regius Professor of Medicine at the Sheldonian degree ceremony.
+Dr Peggy Frith MD FRCP, New College Dean of Degrees Over the past several summers, I have been pleased to act in loco Regius Professor of Medicine at the Sheldonian degree ceremony.
 I proudly present all the medics who are finally graduating as qualified doctors.
 It's always a splendid day, usually with fine summer weather, happy students, celebratory parents, family and friends, and jollities in the colleges afterwards.
 It is a piece of theatre, a chance to dress up, and I put on the scarlet robes of an MD to 'big-up' for the occasion.
 There is a routine and a formula - literally the Latin intonation recited to the VC and Proctors : 'Insignissime Vice Cancellaria ...'.
-Graduands pledge their loyalty to uphold the University's reputation, and college Deans compete in how well they indoctrinate their flock exactly when, and how loudly, to shout together their 'Do Fidem!'.
-There are sometimes incidents of incorrect dress - no brown shoes, pale tights, unwelcome handbags or conspicuous jewellery, so that it is all fully 'sub-fusc, below-the-brown'.
-Sometimes there are extra twists to the day.
-One year, an elderly Dean quietly collapsed in his chair and the observant VC had to signal to those Deans who might have some skills to revive him.
-The Sheldonian does have a defibrillator in a cupboard, and now also has a canvas stretcher, so we can exit the stage promptly if we need to get to work in a more dramatic way than for a simple faint.
-I hope that we meet again in July 2021 to launch the next group of students.
-'Troops over the top', into the real world, ready for action.
-Painting a Pandemic: Osler House Art Competition
+Graduands Painting a Pandemic: Osler House Art Competition